bartek666666/Sardauscan/README.md

 Hardware List:
 - Arduino Nano
 - 1 to 4 line lase
--a a micro geared stepper (28BYJ-48)
+- a a micro geared stepper (28BYJ-48)
 - Hercule HD Twist webcam

 This software is written in C# and Winforms, and is based on a system of tasks and processes.